f/awesome-chatgpt-prompts/README.md

 ### Want to Write Effective Prompts?

-I've authored a free e-book called **"The Art of ChatGPT Prompting: A Guide to Crafting Clear and Effective Prompts"**.
+I've authored an e-book called **"The Art of ChatGPT Prompting: A Guide to Crafting Clear and Effective Prompts"**.

 📖 **[Read the free e-book](https://fka.gumroad.com/l/art-of-chatgpt-prompting)**